 APSTAR-6C, positioned at 134 degree East Longitude in geostationary orbit, is equipped with 45 transponders (include C, Ku and Ka band), with footprints covering the whole Asia Pacific region.
-APSTAR-6 satellite which is replaced by APSTAR-6C has been deorbited in December 2020 as the satellite has reached its end-of-lifetime.

 APSTAR-7 Satellite

 APSTAR-7, positioned at 76.5 degree East Longitude in geostationary orbit, is equipped with 56 transponders (include C and Ku band) with footprints covering the Asia Pacific region, Middle East, Africa and partial area in Europe.